eecs130/spring2022/pages/syllabus.md

 ### Grading Questions
-For grading questions/concerns you should go to the graduate TA’s grading office hours (also posted on the google calendar).
-You can also send them a private message through Piazza with assignment grading questions/concerns.
+If you believe that your assignment has been misgraded, please send a private message on Campuswire within 1 week to Sarah, with an explanation of the potential grading error.
+Finally, it is your responsibility to keep up-to-date on class material and announcements.
+This includes material presented and announcements made in class, via email, or on Campuswire.

 ### Other Questions
-For any other issues that you think are not appropriate for the peer mentors or graduate TAs, please come talk to me.
+For any other issues that you think are not appropriate for the peer mentors, please come talk to me.
 This might include things like concerns about your progress in the course, questions about content from my lectures, personal matter related to your participation in the course, larger grade concerns, advice about future courses, majors and internships, etc.

 ## Grading
 This course will consist of weekly homework assignments and tutorial exercises, which will help you build up to a final project.
-There will be 9 tutorials.
+There will be 10 tutorials.
 You may miss 2 without a grade penalty.
 Your passes are to be used for sickness, unexpected events, etc., so don't cash them in too early!

 {:.small}
 | **4 Homeworks** | 4 x 10 Points | 40% |